CamStreamer/CamStreamerLib/doc/CamOverlayPainter.md

 ## Painter

--   Represents one widget, manages the connection to CamOverlay and the display of graphics as a whole.
+-   Represents one widget, manages the connection to CamOverlay, and the display of graphics as a whole.

+-   **Layers Usage** - Layers are used to optimize drawing speed.
+It is possible to render the most dynamic frames to the top layer and update only this layer during the rendering process.
+If the layers are used, the painter caches the result of each layer to be able to partly refresh the image.
+It is also mandatory to use the `invalidateLayer` function if there is more than one layer in the layout; otherwise, only the top layer is updated during the rendering process.

--   **constructor(opt: PainterOptions, coopt: CamOverlayDrawingOptions)**
+-   **constructor(opt: TPainterOptions, coopt: CamOverlayDrawingOptions)**

     ```typescript
-    type PainterOptions = FrameOptions & {
+    type TPainterOptions = TFrameOptions & {
         screenWidth: number;
         screenHeight: number;
         coAlignment: string;